duanzhuojun/cs149_Fa24_Duan/chapter_7_p2_notes.md

 ## Today's class
 - (35 mins)POGIL: `Random Numbers`  and `while vs for`
-- (20 mins)Practice quiz 3 coding portion review
+- (10 mins)Practice quiz 3 coding portion review
     - review container
 - (20 mins)In-class practices
+- HW7 QA

 ## POGIL: `Random Numbers`  and `while vs for`
-- Work with your group partners to complete Models 2 and 3.
+- Work with your group partners to complete Models 2 and 3:[POGIL worksheet](pogil_sheet\WhileRandom.pdf).
 - The code used in the POGIL activities is provided below.
-- After class, scan your solutions for Models 2 and 3 and submit them to Canvas.
+- After class, submit your solutions for Models 2 and 3 and submit them to Canvas.
     - If you missed class today, you can download the [POGIL worksheet](pogil_sheet\WhileRandom.pdf), complete it, and submit it to Canvas.
 - Solutions will be posted in canvas this weekend.